-Social Care Provider Direct Payments
+Social care providers and Direct Payments

-This page provides guidance to Social Care providers who offer their services to people in Warwickshire who have chosen to take their Personal Budget as Direct Payments.
+This page provides guidance to social care providers who offer their services to people in Warwickshire who have chosen to take their Personal Budget as Direct Payments.

 Background